-- 2. "Opportunities to acquire and improve knowledge" for outside directors - ◆ At the time of appointment - "Intensive explanations at the time of appointment" will be conducted individually for each newly appointed outside director - Explanations from executive officers in charge, the Deputy Chairman of the Board of Directors and the General Manager of the Corporate Secretariat on corporate identity, business, strategy, medium-term business plan, annual business plan, organizational structure and authorities, finance, risk and compliance management, human resources, IT systems and operation, internal audits and governance system, etc. - ◆ Post-appointment (Shown below are examples conducted for the fiscal year ended March 31, 2018) - Visits to departments and dealing rooms of the head office and a visit to Asset Management One Co., Ltd. - Help outside directors to obtain a deeper understanding through on-site observations, interviews with officers and employees. - Outside Director Session - For the fiscal year ended March 31, 2018, an Outside Director Session was held four times, and outside directors exchanged information to share understandings and exchanged opinions on responses to shareholders' proposals as well as management of the Board of Directors and evaluation of the effectiveness of the Board of Directors. - For more information on the role, composition and operation of the Outside Director Session, see the subsection, "Outside Director Session" under "2.
+- 2. "Opportunities to acquire and improve knowledge" for outside directors - ◆ At the time of appointment - "Intensive explanations at the time of appointment" will be conducted individually for each newly appointed outside director - Explanations from executive officers in charge and the General Manager of the Corporate Secretariat on corporate identity, business, strategy, business plans, finance and governance system, etc. - ◆ Post-appointment (Shown below are examples conducted for the fiscal year ended March 31, 2019) - Outside Director Session - For the fiscal year ended March 31, 2019, an Outside Director Session was held twice, and outside directors exchanged information to share understanding and exchanged opinions on management of the Board of Directors, evaluation of the effectiveness of the Board of Directors, and consideration necessary to establish the new business plan. - For more information on the role, composition and operation of the Outside Director Session, see the subsection, "Outside Director Session" under "2.
 Matters regarding the function of execution of duties, audit and supervision, appointment, decisions on compensation, etc. (Overview of current corporate governance structure)" in "II.
-Status of corporate governance system in managerial decision making, management control system regarding enforcement and supervision and others" - Off-site meetings on management issues (17 times from June 2017 to February 2018) - Enable a deeper mutual understanding with outside directors through free discussions with heads of in-house companies as well as CEOs of the Three Core Companies. - Lunches following the Board of Directors meetings (at each meeting) - Help outside directors to obtain necessary knowledge through exchanging information with internal officers and the sharing of information on efforts toward financial innovation, etc. - Executive reception (dinner) - Help outside directors to deepen the understanding towards the management team. - Attendance at meetings of the General Managers of the Three Core Companies - Help outside directors to deepen the understanding toward execution plans and their status based on the Group strategic policies. - Thorough explanations of proposals prior to the Board of Directors meetings and implementation of follow-up (after each meeting) - Help outside directors to deepen the understanding towards the proposals and to substantiate the discussions at the Board of Directors meetings by explaining not only the structure of proposals, but also details such as the relevant financial terminologies and business matters. - 3.
-"Opportunities to acquire and improve knowledge" for internal officers - ◆ Similarly to directors, we provide our internal executive officers on a continuing basis with "opportunities to acquire and improve knowledge" that is necessary to fulfill their expected roles and duties. - Conducting "case studies for newly appointed officers" - Root cause analysis of past crises to deepen the understanding of the awareness and actions required of officers and leaders during crisis management. - Conducting training sessions into "fundamental knowledge of crisis management reporting"
+Status of corporate governance system in managerial decision making, management control system regarding enforcement and supervision and others." - Off-site meetings on management issues (21 times from June 2018 to March 2019) - Enable a deeper mutual understanding with outside directors through free discussions with President & Group CEO, as well as heads of in-house companies, groups and regional business divisions. - Lunches following the Board of Directors meetings (at each meeting) - Help outside directors to obtain necessary knowledge through exchanging information with internal officers. - Executive reception (dinner) - Help outside directors to deepen the understanding towards the management team. - Attendance at meetings of the General Managers of the Three Core Companies - Help outside directors to deepen the understanding toward execution plans and their status based on the Group strategic policies. - Thorough explanations of proposals prior to the Board of Directors meetings and implementation of follow-up (after each meeting) - Help outside directors to deepen the understanding towards the proposals and to substantiate the discussions at the Board of Directors meetings by explaining not only the structure of proposals, but also details such as the relevant financial terminologies and business matters.

-- Conducting annual "business continuity management training sessions" - Conducted annually on a scheduled basis to deepen the understanding of the group's business continuity management framework, emergency procedures and crisis management procedures for those who have not received lessons or experienced such crises in the past. - Compliance training sessions for newly appointed officers, etc.
+- 3. "Opportunities to acquire and improve knowledge" for internal officers - ◆ Similarly to directors, we provide our internal executive officers on a continuing basis with "opportunities to acquire and improve knowledge" that is necessary to fulfill their expected roles and duties. - Conducting "case studies for newly appointed officers" - Root cause analysis of past crises to deepen the understanding of the awareness and actions required of officers and leaders during crisis management. - Conducting training sessions into "fundamental knowledge of crisis management reporting" - Conducting annual "business continuity management training sessions" - Conducted annually on a scheduled basis to deepen the understanding of the group's business continuity management framework, emergency procedures and crisis management procedures for those who have not received lessons or experienced such crises in the past. - Compliance training sessions for newly appointed officers, etc.